fnando/screenkit/DOCUMENTATION.md

 ### Visuals

 - Use consistent branding across callouts
-- Test callout timing with `screenkit callout` command
+- Test callout formats with `screenkit callout` command
 - PNG images with transparency work best for logos and watermarks

 ### Organization